DC Comics Bombshells: DC Collectibles statues

 The first statue was released in September 2013 with an initial assortment of twelve statues planned for the line.
 High interest in the line has meant that the line has continued beyond the initial twelve statues, with releases planned through 2019.
 The DC Collectibles statues have matching "steel plate" bases.
 The earliest statues were shipped with the nameplates attached to the bases; some statues were shipped as single solid pieces.
-However, DC began using separate pieces attached with pegs or magnets due to a high percentage of damaged early statues.
+DC, however, began using separate pieces attached with pegs or magnets due to a high percentage of damaged early statues.
 Between 2013 and 2016, the statues had Edition Sizes of 5200 (during DC's New 52 era).
 Beginning with 2017's Katana, the statues currently have Edition Sizes of 5000.